mrandybu/altrepo-server/README.en.md

 ## Starting application

-Best to use a bunch of nginx and gunicorm servers to run.
+Best to use a bunch of nginx and gunicorn servers to run.

 First step